shieldgenerator7/DwarfTowerScripts/Docs/Dwarf Tower Characters.md

 The giant floating eye of some unseen entity.
 I think it’s inspired by Vel’Koz from League of Legends.

 PASSIVE – Searing Sight.
-Cannot move.
+Immobile.
 WASD moves the camera.
 Enemies in the camera and have line of sight to the Eye take damage over time.
 Get notification when an enemy approaches you.

 LMB – Telekinesis.
 Click+drag to move selected object around.
 This ability can move the Eye.
 Works on player made objects and artifacts.
 Does not work on players or shots.